Laura Dean Keeps Breaking Up with Me: Year-end lists

 Laura Dean was included in the year-end top graphic novels lists curated by several publications, including NPR, The Washington Post, and the CBC's online service among others.
 Publications relating to pop culture media highlighted the novel, particularly those that cater to LGBT and feminist topics such as The Advocate and Bitch.
 The Mary Sue also included the book in its Book Club Picks in May 2019.

 The A.V.
 Club placed the book within its list of the 20 best comics of 2019, writing: "Rosemary Valero-O'Connell draws characters who breathe.
 [The reader] can feel their nervous inhale when they're about to start a tense conversation, the exhale of a longing sigh.
 Winding word-balloon tails ride waves of air, informing the pacing of the loaded conversations in Mariko Tamaki's script."
 HuffPost India listed the novel at first in its list of the 10 best graphic novels of 2019, writing: "Mariko Tamaki and Rosemary Valero-O'Connell prove just how firmly they grasp the pulse of this demographic though, with a tale that delights and moves in equal measure."
 The CBC selected Laura Dean as its top Canadian comic of the year.

+Film adaptation

+In December 2023, Tommy Dorfman was announced to direct a feature-length adaptation of the novel, with Tamaki writing the screenplay.
+In July 2025, Ava Phillippe and Sam Morelos were cast in the lead roles.